DataCrunch-io/datacrunch-python/CONTRIBUTING.rst

 ------------------------

 1. The pull request should include tests.
-2. Please add documentation docstrings and tipe hinting to any new feature.
+2. Please add documentation docstrings and type hinting to any new feature.

 Release Guidelines
 ------------------------